 - Slice the deer steaks into thin, elongated pieces, approx. 2-3" in length.

 - Meanwhile, combine the marinade ingredients together in a gallon freezer bag.
 Add deer steak slices, seal bag and place into a large mixing bowl; let steak marinate for 8-10 hours.
-(If you are lucky enough to be using an instant marinator, marinate the steak in the marinade under the vacuum for 20-30 minutes.)

 - Slice the jalapeños in half lengthwise; remove seeds and membranes, placing the halves onto a platter, cut side up.
 Spoon the cream cheese into the cavities of all jalapeño halves.